COMCIFS/comcifs.github.io/cif-json.md

 recommended.
-1. JSON numbers are not used to represent CIF numbers as it is generally impossible to determine whether or not an arbitrary datavalue appearing in a CIF syntax file is a number.
-Future versions of this standard may offer a mechanism for selective encoding of CIF datavalues as numbers.
+1. JSON numbers are not used to represent CIF numbers as it is generally impossible to determine whether or not an arbitrary data value appearing in a CIF syntax file is a number.
+Future versions of this standard may offer a mechanism for selective encoding of CIF data values as numbers.
+1. When translating from CIF syntax files, there is no requirement to copy the data block header names when creating the corresponding JSON item names, as these header names have no significance in the CIF standards.
+A conservative approach would be to maintain a straightforward correspondence with the original CIF file, perhaps even preserving the initial `data_` string for easy visual identification.
 1. Implementers should always check `schema-version` when reading CIF-JSON objects.
 Any changes in the major version number imply changes that may cause software written against previous versions to function incorrectly.
+1. The single top-level item named 'CIF-JSON' is intended to allow rapid identification of CIF-JSON files before the whole stream is parsed.
+1. Multiple top-level objects may be included in a single JSON array to facilitate transmission of multiple CIF-JSON objects.

 ## Example